 - 2 teaspoons low sodium soy sauce + more if needed

 - Fresh green onions diced for garnish

 - Using a heavy bottomed pot or large pan, cook the bacon over medium-high heat until browned and crispy, for about 6 to 8 minutes.

-- While the bacon is cooking, mix the cooked rice with 1 tablespoon of sesame oil and sprinkle on some sesame seeds.
-Set aside.
+- Prep the rice: While the bacon is cooking, mix the cooked rice with 1 tablespoon of sesame oil and set aside.

 - When the bacon is cooked, crispy and finished, remove the bacon from the pan and onto a paper towel lined plate.
-Drain a little of the bacon fat if desired, but keep all the browned bits on the bottom of the pan.
-Immediately add the cooked rice, the remaining 1 tablespoon of sesame oil, the chopped kimchi, kimchi juice, gochujang, soy sauce and fish sauce.
+Drain a little of the bacon fat if desired, but keep some of it and all of the browned bits on the bottom of the pan.
+Immediately add the kimchi, sauté for a few minutes and then add in the rice, remaining 1 tablespoon of sesame oil, the kimchi juice, gochujang, soy sauce and fish sauce.

-- Mix everything together for a few minutes, making sure everything gets incorporated, and then let the rice sit, untouched, for a few minutes so the rice can start to get a little browned and crispy on the bottom.
+- Mix everything together for about 3 to 4 minutes, making sure everything gets incorporated, and then let the rice sit, untouched, for a few minutes so the rice can start to get a little browned and crispy on the bottom.
 Repeat the process one more time: Mix everything together for about 1 to 2 minutes and then let the rice sit, untouched for a couple of minutes.

 - Add in the crispy bacon bits, green onions and mix together.
 Let cook for another minute or two, tossing as needed.
 Taste, and adjust any ingredients if needed.
 Serve with a fried egg on top and garnish with more green onions, roasted sesame seeds and some finely chopped gim if desired.
 Enjoy immediately.

 Give this recipe a try, and leave a comment to let me know what you think!